 (Note: the link opens a new window and is a PDF file, so may download on certain browsers)

 Overlooking the fishing harbour of Cascais

-The Lisbon to Cascais railway is a regional train service therefore tickets cannot pre booked and are purchased on the day of travel.
+The Lisbon to Cascais railway is an urban train service, therefore tickets cannot pre-booked and are purchased on the day of travel.
 There is no need to pre-book as there are always seats available and there is sufficient space for luggage.
 Tickets must be purchased before boarding the train and there are barriers between the station concourse and the platforms.

-The train journey takes between 30 and 40 minutes depending on the number of stops.
-During daylight hours there is a departure every 20 minutes.
-The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at spring 2017).
+The train journey takes between 30-40 minutes depending on the number of stops, and during daylight hours there is a departure every 20 minutes.
+At the weekends the train service stops at every station along the line, while during the working week there is a fast train direct to Cascais and slower service that terminates at Oeiras.
+The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at winter 2017).
 For the full timetable please see the CP website: